Monday, March 3, 2008

-You’ve borrowed or rented a DVD, but you don’t want to a make a full-size copy of it.
+You have a DVD, but you don’t want to a make a full-size copy of it.
 The best solution would be to compress it to progressive lossy formats like DivX or Xvid.
 But there’s no need to buy any commercial software to do that since the same can be done with free software.
-In this guide, I’ll demonstrate the easiest ways you can rip a DVD.
-The test movie I’m using here is A Night at the Museum.
+In this guide, I’ll demonstrate the easiest way you can rip a DVD.

 Before going through this guide, let me remind you that while ripping DVDs is really easy, re-encoding & compressing them is no feat for low-end computers.
-Encoding times may range from a few hours to days… so beware if you have a slow PC.
+Encoding times may range from a few hours to days… So beware, if you have a slow PC.
+Take a look at these figures:

 AMD Athlon XP 2600+ with 512MB DDR RAM & PATA HD - 13 hours